AmbroseNTK/Codeathon/README.md

 To be honest, Google Cloud Platform has provided a lot of services for our project such as Cloud Compute Engine, App Engine and it really useful and make our project is more easier.
 Unfortunatelly, we do not have enough credits to run our backend on GCP in the long time, so we have moved our backend to others VPS which is low cost.

 In a nut shell, the backend server manages the virtual machine for running user solutions.
-It is very importance to isolate the user's code environemnt because it may contain dangerous code for our server.
+It is very importance to isolate the user's code environment because it may contain dangerously code for our server.
 Beside managing new challenge posted by user, the backend runs user's code with the test cases defined in the challenges and evalutes the result.

 The second one is the frontend project, we have built the web app with Angular.
 This app will interact with backend and serve the users.